Los Angeles Celebrity Divorce Attorney

 The world tends to take notice when celebrity couples get divorced.
 All of a sudden, you’re in the news because you’ve decided to take your lives in separate directions.
 Everyone wants to know why you’ve split up and who will “win” the divorce.
 This can make it difficult to keep intimate and personal aspects of your life private.

 If you are a celebrity or high-net-worth individual looking to get divorced, you need to invest in a qualified and reputable Los Angeles divorce attorney.
-Your choice of attorney can help to make the process of getting divorced much more manageable.
-At Fernandez & Karney, our Los Angeles Certified Family Law specialists have over 50 years of combined legal experience.
 We regularly handle complex divorce cases, including those for high-net-worth and renowned clients.
-As your attorneys, our goals are to protect your privacy and achieve the results you want.
+As your Los Angeles celebrity divorce lawyers, our goals are to protect your privacy and achieve the results you want.
 Call us today to schedule a free consultation.

 Identifying Property Ownership Rights in a Celebrity Divorce